rad-jan/qubes-config/backlog/tasks/task-001 - define-cloud-qubes-scope.md

   * `hubble cli` - not available natively
   * `cloud-nuke` - not available natively
   * `kubecolor` (OPTIONAL: not sure I need that really)

+NOTE: most of these tools can be handled by `mise` tool,
 <!-- SECTION:NOTES:END -->